rohan-567/bussinScript/README.md

 # bussinScript
 A programming language based off of Gen z slang.
 Yes it is supposed to be this cringe.

+UPDATE 02.08.2024: A formal grammar in the EBNF standard is now available as a pdf document.
+Please note that this will very likely change as I begin to add more complex features like if statements and loops.

 UPDATE 01.08.2024: The lexer is now up and running, supporting basic arithmetic operations, as well as variable assignments which get tokenized.

 <u><b><h2>Basic Concept:</h2></b></u>